All News

 How to Not Compromise the Commercial Acting Industry

-It’s important to protect the industry from the danger of creating a culture of compromised situations that take advantage of actors’ time, terms of agreement and general treatment.
+It’s important to protect the commercial industry from the danger of creating a culture of compromised situations that take advantage of a commercial actors’ time, terms of agreement and general treatment.

 A lack of knowledge regarding how actors can protect themselves can lower industry standards.
-However, there are ways that an actor can take control and boost up the industry as opposed to being part of a disempowering trend.
+However, there are ways that commercial actors can take control and boost the industry as opposed to being part of a disempowering trend.

 All while striving to become union.